Bindun7/IA626_EARLY-NEWS-BREAK-DETECTION-IMPACT-ANALYSIS/README.md

 Fetch news & add sentiment → Downloads all news articles, calculates their sentiment, and saves them.

+•	Fetch news & add sentiment → Downloads all news articles, calculates their sentiment, and saves them.

-Compute daily sentiment → Averages sentiment per day and saves it.
+•	Compute daily sentiment → Averages sentiment per day and saves it.

-Fetch Google Trends data → Gets daily search volume and saves it.
+•	Fetch Google Trends data → Gets daily search volume and saves it.

-Merge sentiment + search → Combines both datasets into one file for analysis.
+•	Merge sentiment + search → Combines both datasets into one file for analysis.

-Lag analysis → Checks whether sentiment changes happen before search changes and saves the results + plot.
+•	Lag analysis → Checks whether sentiment changes happen before search changes and saves the results + plot.

-Detect break date → Finds the day with the highest search volume.
+•	Detect break date → Finds the day with the highest search volume.

-Build 7-day window report → Creates a report for days t-3 to t+3 and saves it.
+•	Build 7-day window report → Creates a report for days t-3 to t+3 and saves it.

-Split pre/post break → Separates the 3 days before and 3 days after the break.
+•	Split pre/post break → Separates the 3 days before and 3 days after the break.

-Compute metrics → Calculates how search and sentiment changed after the break.
+•	Compute metrics → Calculates how search and sentiment changed after the break.

-Fetch pre-break news → Gets news articles from the days before the break.
+•	Fetch pre-break news → Gets news articles from the days before the break.

-Generate plots → Creates all charts (timeline, bar charts, scatter, lag plot).
+•	Generate plots → Creates all charts (timeline, bar charts, scatter, lag plot).

-Save final report → Stores all results, metrics, and interpretations in a JSON file.
+•	Save final report → Stores all results, metrics, and interpretations in a JSON file.

-# Output-Figures & Interpretation:
+## Output-Figures & Interpretation:

 These figures visually demonstrate early public attention and sentiment shifts.

-## - Search vs Sentiment Scatter
+### - Search vs Sentiment Scatter

 ![alt text](Images/image-18.png)